-3.28 In Stafford Borough there are no areas that require an Air Quality Management Scheme (Source: Air Quality Review and Assessment by Stafford Borough Council).
+3.28 In Stafford Borough there are no areas that require an Air Quality Management Scheme.
 This positive position has been recorded since 2000.

 3.29 While this is the case, one of the most significant contributors of air pollution in Stafford Borough is traffic from the M6 and A34 road corridor, which bisects the Borough north-south.
 It is important to note that most of the recent improvements and likely future improvements in air quality will occur in the transport sector.